aegrumet/umbilical/README.md

 and set `WEBPUSH_TEMPLATE` to that key in the runtime environment.
 Templates are serialized JSON strings that use [Eta template syntax](https://eta.js.org/docs/intro/template-syntax) to interpolate values from the podping message.

+## oauth2 bridge API (experimental)

+Retrieve tokens from an Oauth2 authorization server.

+This could also be handled directly from the client using a PKCE flow.

+In this implementation, Umbilical stores the `client_id` and `client_secret`.
+Unlike with a PWA, Umbilical can keep the `client_secret` secret.

+This implementation uses Umbilical authentication and a PKCE-like flow to guard token handoff from Umbilical to the PWA.

+Before calling Umbilical's `login` method, the PWA should generate a `code_verifier` and `code_challenge` in the same manner as a PKCE flow.

+`GET /API/worker/oauth2/:clientkey/login`

+`GET /API/worker/oauth2/:clientkey/callback`

+`POST /API/worker/oauth2/:clientkey/token` (requires authentication)

+`POST /API/worker/oauth2/:clientkey/refreshToken` (requires authentication)

+Oauth clients are configured by populating the data structure in [mocks/oauth2-config.json](mocks/oauth2-config.json), base64url-encoding it, and setting the `OAUTH2_CONFIG` environment variable to the result.

+A helper script is provided to generate the base64url-encoded config:

+`deno task encode-oauth2-config mocks/oauth2-config.json`

 ## deploy